Diia: History

 Diia was first presented on September 27, 2019 by the Ministry of Digital Transformation of Ukraine as a brand of the State in a Smartphone project.
-Vice Prime Minister and Minister of Digital Transformation Mykhailo Fedorov announced the creation of a mobile app and a web portal which would unite in a single place all the services provided by the state to citizens and businesses.
+Vice Prime Minister and Minister of Digital Transformation Mykhailo Fedorov announced the creation of a mobile app and a web portal that would unite in a single place all the services provided by the state to citizens and businesses.

 On February 6, 2020, the mobile app Diia was officially launched.
-During the presentation, Ukrainian President Volodymyr Zelensky said that 9 million Ukrainians now have access to their driver's license and car registration documents in their phones, while Prime Minister Oleksiy Honcharuk called the implementation of the State in a Smartphone project a priority for the government.
+During the presentation, Ukrainian President Volodymyr Zelensky said that 9 million Ukrainians now have access to their driver's license and car registration documents on their phones, while Prime Minister Oleksiy Honcharuk called the implementation of the State in a Smartphone project a priority for the government.

-In April 2020 the Ukrainian government approved a resolution for experimental usage of digital ID-cards and passports which would be issued to all Ukrainians via the Diia.
+In April 2020, the Ukrainian government approved a resolution for experimental usage of digital ID-cards and passports which would be issued to all Ukrainians via the Diia.

 On October 5, 2020, during the Diia Summit, the government presented a first major update of the app and web portal branded "Diia 2.0".
 More types of documents were added to the app as well as the ability to share documents with others via a single tap on a push-message.
-The web portal in turn expanded the number of available services to 27, including the ability of registering a private limited company in half an hour.
-President Zelensky who opened the summit announced that in 2021 Ukraine will enter the "paper less" mode by prohibiting the civil servants of requiring paper documents.
+The web portal in turn expanded the number of available services to 27, including the ability to register a private limited company in half an hour.
+President Zelensky who opened the summit, announced that in 2021 Ukraine will enter the "paper less" mode by prohibiting civil servants from demanding paper documents.

-By the end of 2020, the app had more than 6 million users, while the portal had 50 available services.
+By the end of 2020, the app had more than six million users, while the portal had 50 available services.

-In March 2021, Ukrainian parliament adopted the bill equating digital identity documents with their physical analogues.
+In March 2021, the Ukrainian parliament adopted a bill equating digital identity documents with their physical analogues.
 Starting on August 23, Ukrainian citizens can use digital ID-cards and passports for all purposes while in Ukraine.
 According to Minister of Digital Transformation Mykhailo Fedorov, Ukraine will become the first country in the world where digital identity documents are considered legally equivalent to ordinary ones.

+In September 2024, Diia launched an online marriage registration service, which can be beneficial especially for military personnel who spend much time on the frontline separated from their partners.

+In October 2024, Diia's online marriage service appeared in Time's Inventions of the 2024 list.
+In the first month of its operations over 1.1 million Ukrainians tried to make proposals using the technology, and 435 couples got married.